 To sustain the center’s vitality and performance efficiency, Aleppo-NGO continuously seeks lasting solutions and support as it entirely runs on temporary sponsorships, grant funding and raised funds through collaborative efforts.

-The project summary: In November 2015, “ALEPPO” Organization received grant funding from the U.S. Government under the Julia Taft Fund for Refugees, to create better environment for Refugee children and adults with disabilities.
-This 4-month project, which ended in January 2016 was a valuable intervention for a long-term basis, as it enabled access to special therapies and treatments in acceptable conditions and facilities.
+In November 2015, Aleppo Compatriotic Charitable Organization received grant funding from the U.S. Government under the Julia Taft Fund for Refugees to create a better environment for refugee children and adults with disabilities.
+This 4-month project, which ended in January 2016, has had long-term benefits as it enabled access to special therapies and treatments in quality facilities.

-Today, due to “Better Environment for Refugee Children and adults with disabilities” project supported by the Julia Taft Fund for Refugees, “Arevik-Armenia” Center has the capacity to ensure favorable conditions for refugee children and adults with disabilities, especially for their spiritual and physical health, self-development, education and integration into the society.
-The refurbished center serves as an integrated sustainable platform for both Syrian refugees and locals with disabilities for implementation of various social activities to meet their individual needs.
+Today, thanks to the “Better Environment for Refugee Children and Adults with Disabilities” project supported by the Julia Taft Fund for Refugees, the “Arevik-Armenia” Center has the capacity to provide for the needs of refugee children and adults with disabilities, especially for their spiritual and physical health, self-development, education and integration into society.
+The refurbished center serves both Syrian refugees and locals with disabilities, implementing various social activities to meet their individual needs.